Co-ops & Independent Dining

 Undergraduate and graduate students comprise the members of this vegetarian co-op (no fish, poultry or meat but including milk, eggs, cheese, yogurt and other dairy products).
-Dinner is prepared at 6:30 each night by groups of three to five members.
+Teams of five to six cooks begin preparing dinner at 4:30pm to be served at 6:30 every night.
 Each group cooks once a week.
 In addition, each member assumes a chore like ordering food, making bread, buying spices, cleaning and other tasks associated with running the co-op.
 Dinner is the only meal formally provided, but members have 24-hour, seven-days-a-week access to the kitchen, ingredients and leftovers.
-The cost is $550 per semester.
+The cost is $600 per semester.
 For more information, please visit the 2-D website.

 Brown Food Cooperative (216 Brown Hall)

 The Brown Co-op can accommodate up to 25 members each semester.
 Members of this co-op do eat meat.
 Dinner is prepared each night at 6:30 by a group of members.
 Each group cooks once per week.
 Members also take responsibility for one other chore like shopping, sweeping or taking inventory.
 The group is very self-determined and responds to the desires of its current membership.
 Even inexperienced cooks are encouraged to join because other members are happy to offer "on-the-job training."
 The cost is $650 per semester although members frequently receive a rebate.
 Members also have keys to the kitchen for access to the equipment and food for other meals.
 For further information, please visit the Brown Co-op website.